karan-uppal3/sudoku-solver/README.md

 1. Use a more sophisticated OCR method
 2. Add the functionality of generating a Sudoku
 3. Optimise the Sudoku Solver algorithm by trying variants like dancing links
+4. Add the option to try out various methods to solve the Sudoku
+  a.
+Dancing Links
+  b.
+Best First Search
+  c.
+Reverse Backtracking
+  d.
+Spiral Backtracking